ucla-data-science-center/lc-data-curation-foundations/episodes/01-overview.md

 The following challenge offers an opportunity to apply the definitions of the three types of reproducibility to real-world scenarios.
 Exploring these scenarios will help to solidify our understanding of the nuances among the reproducibility types and their definitions, and to see how irreproducibility can play out.

-> ## Reproducibility, Reproducibility, Reproducibility
+> ## Exercise: Reproducibility, Reproducibility, Reproducibility
 >
 > Read the descriptions of real-life instances in which published research findings were discovered to be non-reproducible.
 Based on the definitions of reproducibility types, determine which—**empirical**, **statistical**, or **computational**—applies to the scenario in each description.
 >